What is permitted development and what are its limits?

 Step 4 of 4 · Cumulative use

-Has the house been extended since it was originally built (or since 1 July 1948 for older houses)?
+Has the house been extended since it was originally built?

-Every limit above is measured against the original dwellinghouse — the building as built, or as it stood on 1 July 1948 if older GPDO Sch.2 Pt.1, para A.1.
+Every limit in the GPDO is measured against the original dwellinghouse — the building as built, or as it stood on 1 July 1948 if older GPDO 2015, Sch.2 Pt.1, para A.1.
+Previous extensions count — including ones built decades before you bought the house and never recorded in the planning register because they were also PD.

 Permitted development settles one question only: do you need a planning application?
 Four other consent regimes operate alongside it, and almost always still apply.